bclipp/data_engineering_projects/README.md

 * project uses has tests for all the infrastructure

-* project uses a CI/CD process like Jenkins
+* project uses a CI/CD process using something like Jenkins

 * project uses concurrency when appreciate